 How effective is the Contraceptive Pill?

-An estrogen and progestogen pill (the combined pill) is the most common type of contraceptive pill prescribed by doctors, and when taken properly it has a 99.9% effective rate in preventing pregnancy.
+An oestrogen and progestogen pill (the combined pill) is the most common type of contraceptive pill prescribed by doctors, and when taken properly it has a 99.9% effective rate in preventing pregnancy.
 A mini-pill (with only progestogen), when taken as prescribed has a 95% effective rate in preventing pregnancy.

 Benefits Of Oral Contraception